Last week on Twitter I was asked about the average director’s career and how many directors get to make a second film.

 If you have hopes of securing a directing job, whether you’re animated or not, here’s some research I conducted a few years ago, combining advice from over 100 working film directors: How to become a film director.

 The data for today’s research came from a number of places, principally IMDb, The Numbers Wikipedia, Box Office Mojo and OMDb.
-My dataset includes all feature films made and listed on those sites.
+My dataset includes all fiction feature films made and listed on those sites.

 Genre classifications were from IMDb, where possible.